mapbender/mapbender-documentation/README.md

 This is the repository of the Mapbender documentation.

-You can find compiled pages of the latest of [the tagged releases](https://github.com/mapbender/mapbender-documentation/releases) on [the official documentation landing page](https://doc.mapbender.org/).
-Other versions of the documentation are also available on the same page under the heading [Older Versions](https://doc.mapbender.org/#older-versions).
+You can find compiled pages of the latest [tagged releases](https://github.com/mapbender/mapbender-documentation/releases) on the [official documentation landing page](https://doc.mapbender.org/).
+Other versions of the documentation are also available on the same page under [Older Versions](https://doc.mapbender.org/#older-versions).

+The website code is generated using [Sphinx](https://sphinx-doc.org/), the documentation is written in [Restructured Text](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).

 The documentation source code is available on [Github](https://github.com/mapbender/mapbender-documentation).

-The website code is generated using [Sphinx](https://sphinx-doc.org/), the documentation source is written in [Restructured Text](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).

 ## Prerequisites

 To build the website locally, you need to install Sphinx first.
-Install it in Debian-based distributions:
+Install it and the required extensions in Debian-based distributions with:

 ```bash
 sudo apt install sphinx-common python3-sphinx